Open-I-Beam/swift-storlets/doc/source/writing_and_deploying_storlets.rst

 #.
 With the current implementation, a storlet must start to respond within 40
    seconds of invocation.
 Otherwise, Swift would timeout.
 Moreover, the Storlet must output something every 40 seconds so as not to timeout.
-This is a mechanism to ensure that the Storlet code does not get stuck.Note that outputting an empty string does not do the job in terms of resetting the 40 seconds timeout.
+This is a mechanism to ensure that the Storlet code does not get stuck.
+Note that outputting an empty string does not do the job in terms of resetting the 40 seconds timeout.
 #.
 For StorletObjectOutputStream, the call to setMetadata must happen before the